 - Mathematician's Answer: In the first election series, Milo grills Limekiller to see if he's Presidential material by asking "How do you stand on nuclear waste?"
 Limekiller's response is to balance precariously on one foot, which Milo approves.

-- Meaningful Name: Oliver seems to be a reference to Oliver Wendell Holmes, but what a nerdy black kid has to do with a former Supreme Court Justice....
+- Oliver seems to be a reference to Oliver Wendell Holmes, but what a nerdy black kid has to do with a former Supreme Court Justice....

 - "HE SITS IN THE FREEZER AND EATS FISH ENTRAILS!"

-- Mushroom Samba: A story arc had Oliver extracting the hallucinogenic chemical from dandelions for testing, only for his father to drink the entire beaker.
-He ends up in the tool shed, yelling about Erik Estrada coming out of his belly button.
+- Mushroom Samba: A 1987 story arc had Oliver extracting the hallucinogenic chemical from dandelions for testing, only for his father to drink the entire beaker.
+He ends up hiding in the tool shed, convinced that Erik Estrada is coming out of his belly button.

 - Never Trust a Hair Tonic: One arc features a compound made from cat sweat, originally intended as an underarm deodorant, which causes massive hair growth wherever it's applied.
 Its creator immediately turns it into a hair tonic instead.
 Sales are ridiculously, dangerously good for a while... and then customers' hair started falling out.
 As in, all at once, poof-gone-you're-a-bowling-ball.